Consumer Medicine Information (CMI)

 reduced response to infection

-change in behaviour such as nervousness, trouble sleeping or mood swings.
+change in behaviour such as nervousness, trouble sleeping, mood swings or depression.

 Tell your doctor as soon as possible if you notice any of the following: